raguay/MyAlfred/README.md

 ## Alfred Browser Toolbox

-The only keyword is "ff" for "Find a Folder".
+### Keywords

+**ff**

 It is a way to lookup a folding in the Alfred browser or in Finder.
 Very handy.

-There are two Alfred browser actions:
+**ab:newfile**

+Creates a new file in the directory of the topmost Finder or Path Finder window.

+**ab:newdir**

+Creates a new directory in the directory of the topmost Finder or Path Finder window.

+**ab:open**

+Opens the URL, URI, or file given using the Mac OS X open terminal command.
+This has a hot key as well to open the current selection with "open".

+**ab:pdf**

+This is a file filter for PDF files.
+I have many and this really makes finding them easy.

+### Alfred Browser Actions

+**Get File Name**

+This gets the name of the file selected in Alfred Browser and puts it into the clipboard.

+**Get File Size**

+This gets the file size of the file selected in the Alfred Browser and puts it into the clipboard.

-Create a File
+**Create a File**

 Simply creates a file in the directory this file action is ran on.
 It will ask you for the name and then create it.

-Create a Directory
+**Create a Directory**

 Same as "Create a File", but creates a directory instead.

-More coming in the future!

-Copy Relative Home Path
+**Copy Relative Home Path**

 This file action calculates the relative path from the user’s home directory and copies it to the clipboard.

-Paste Relative Home Path
+**Paste Relative Home Path**

 This file action calculates the relative path from the user’s home directory and copies it to the clipboard.
 It will then paste the relative path to the topmost application.